arthurarsene/ADSC-SVP-Comparison/README.md

 ## Introduction<a name="introduction"></a>

-This repository presents Python notebooks demonstrating how to apply the methodology described in [Coquereau and Foukal (preprint, 2022)](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-1450/).
+This repository presents Python notebooks demonstrating how to apply the methodology described in [Coquereau and Foukal (preprint, 2022)](https://egusphere.copernicus.org/preprints/2022/egusphere-2022-1450/) and in [Coquereau and Foukal (final paper, 2023)](https://doi.org/10.5194/os-19-1393-2023).
 This 3-step methodology aims to provide a robust comparison between Lagrangian and gridded Eulerian data sets.

 > Coquereau, A. and Foukal, N. P.: A robust framework for comparing Lagrangian and gridded Eulerian velocity fields: an example application to surface drifters and altimetry-derived surface currents, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2022-1450, 2022.
+> Coquereau, A. and Foukal, N. P.: Evaluating altimetry-derived surface currents on the south Greenland shelf with surface drifters, Ocean Sci., 19, 1393–1411, https://doi.org/10.5194/os-19-1393-2023, 2023.

 ## Requirements<a name="requirements"></a>